Are You Ready For Home Ownership?

 Another important consideration, aside from what you can afford, is what property type matches your lifestyle.
 If you're buying, you'll likely be in this home for a while, so you better be comfortable.
 If you're looking for a maintenance-free lifestyle, a condo or townhouse might fit the bill.
 If you want a bit more space with a yard for the kids and a dog, a single-family home in the suburbs might be a better fit.
 Consider all your options carefully, if you want to be happy in your new purchase.

 You need a good Regina real estate agent who will work hard for you.
-The Tourney Group is dedicated to helping you find the right home, at the best possible price.
+Tourney Group Real Estate is dedicated to helping you find the right home, at the best possible price.
 We want you to find the home that will make you happy and successful in real estate ownership.

 When you hire us, there are two things we'll want to know off the top - what do you want and how much can you afford.
 Using these two pillars as our guide, we will find the ideal property to match all your unique wants and needs.